FaisalAli91/FaisalAli91.github.io/index.md

 Half of Trump's almost 12,000 Tweets were made between ten seconds to five minutes following the previous Tweet.
 The longest Trump ever went without Tweeting was 1 day and 1 hour.

 The best part of this visualization is there is so much more we can investigate.
 How often did Trump Tweet on weekends versus weekdays?
 How often did Trump think/Tweet about Biden or Hilary Clinton or accuse elections of being fake?
 We could compare Trump's Tweet volume with Obama's – the possibilities are endless!
+I just need someone to _pay me_ to spend more time on analysis like this!

 Source: [The Trump Archive](https://www.thetrumparchive.com/)